HigherOrderCO/Bend/docs/compiler-options.md

 λa λb switch b { 0: a; _: a }
 ```

-When the `linearize-matches-extra` option is used, it linearizes all vars used in the arms.
+When the `linearize-matches-extra` option is used, it linearizes all variables used in the arms.

 example:
 ```py